The Loyalty Tax: Why Your Insurance Gets More Expensive Every Year

 The Future We’re Building

-Imagine if every renewal came with transparency:
+Imagine if every renewal came with clarity:

 • “You’re paying $X more than new customers”